 Kiley Neal graduated from Ball State as a first generation college student with a BA in English concentrated in Creative Writing and a minor in Philosophy.
 Her work experience includes blogging, social media management, and other content creation in a marketing setting.
-She has recently settled into the role as the Content Manager at Zotec Partners in Indianapolis.
+When we interviewed Kiley in 2019 for this article, she was the Content Manager at Zotec Partners in Indianapolis.
 Since then, she’s become a regional marketing strategist at Heartland Dental, the nation’s largest dental support organization providing non-clinical, administrative support services to 1,400 supported dentists across 37 states.

 What does a typical week look like for you?

 Though I’m fairly new to this position, I’ve never settled in at a job so quickly before.
 In a typical week, I’m juggling a handful of projects, and what I’m immersed in on Monday is rarely what I’m focused on come Friday, which is exciting and challenging.
 Some are small tasks that can be done in an hour or a day, some are chunks of larger communications initiatives that will take months to come to fruition.
 Smaller tasks include researching and writing copy for intranet posts, emails, webpages, social media, and more, editing the work of my brilliant teammates, or mocking up graphic materials in Adobe Creative Suite.
 Large-scale tasks include creating and maintaining a content calendar as well as task lists for individual projects, organizing and repurposing our existing content pieces, and driving initiatives like our Employee Ambassador Program or the ramp-up for our move to an incredible new building in 2020.